Don’t ditch your Baguio

-They also have savory viands and soups like their classic pinikpikan (stew with smoked pork), and kalabasa puree (squash), as well as breakfast selections, all served with purple Cordilleran mountain rice.
-You can even bring home a bag of their cold cuts such as embutido (stuffed pork sausage) and bagnet (deep-fried pork).
+They also have savory viands and soups like their classic pinikpikan (stew with smoked pork), kalabasa puree (squash), and breakfast selections, all served with purple Cordilleran mountain rice.
+You can even bring home a bag of their cold cuts, such as embutido (stuffed pork sausage) and bagnet (deep-fried pork).

 It might be a little colder during the rainy season, but Baguio’s welcoming hospitality never fails to warm anyone’s heart.

-This article was originally published in Yoorekka on June 20, 2019.
+This article was initially published in Yoorekka on June 20, 2019.

 Check out this video: